An online content removal lawyer may be a valuable option when defamatory content or harmful content threatens your digital reputation.

 Expungement, also known as expunction, is the court-ordered process whereby a person’s arrest report, criminal records, or mugshot images are removed from public records.
 In essence, an expungement is a form of setting aside a criminal conviction.

-In many cases, material relating to an old arrest is used to create damaging internet content.
-If the records have been sealed or charges dropped, websites hosting a defamatory statement based on your criminal records may be liable under federal law.
+In many cases, material relating to an old arrest creates damaging internet content.
+If the records have been sealed or the charges were dropped, websites hosting a defamatory statement based on your criminal records may be liable under federal law.

 Tips for Protecting Yourself Against Defamatory Content

 Content removal services used by reputation management firms can vary in price, complexity, and time.
-These proven strategies are designed to help you restore reputations damaged by infringing or defamatory content on the web.
+These proven strategies help restore reputations damaged by defamatory or infringing content on the web.

 Your first strategy when it comes to removing content from the web is to reach out to webmasters.
-This is also the most cost-effective option, as it only costs the price of a stamp to send a letter.
+This is also the most cost-effective option.

 A well-written letter can make all the difference when it comes to convincing someone to voluntarily remove negative material from their website.
-In the letter, state your case clearly, such as that private information was posted or content made or published without your consent is putting you at risk.
+When you send takedown requests, state your case clearly.
+For example, explain that your private information is available without your consent and it’s putting you at risk.

 To find out who owns the website hosting the content, you can use the ICANN registration data lookup tool.
 This way, you can quickly direct a removal request to the right people.

 Be advised that asking a webmaster to remove content may not always work.
-In fact, without a court order, many webmasters are reluctant to remove offending materials, arguing that this act would infringe on free speech.
-In this case, a cease and desist letter drafted by an attorney may be useful; see below for more details on that option.
+In fact, without a court order, many webmasters are reluctant to remove offending materials.
+They argue that this act would infringe on free speech.
+In this case, a cease and desist letter drafted by an attorney may be useful.

-If your written request to webmasters didn’t work in getting content taken down, you may contact Google directly by asking for de-indexing.
+If your written takedown requests to webmasters didn’t work in getting content taken down, you may contact Google directly and ask for de-indexing.
 Simply put, this is when Google removes a URL pointing to a specific piece of content, like a statement that hurts your reputation or is untrue.

 If content can’t be removed for whatever reason, a suitable alternative is known as content suppression.